 Do I blame you?
 Not at all.
 I was not in your situation, so I don’t know what I would have done if I had been in your shoes.
 I don’t understand why a person like you who was so amazing, who would have contributed so much to this world, had to experience your turmoil and lot in life.
 I will never understand it.
 Never.

 On the day I heard you had died, I wasn’t surprised – I was expecting it.
 I knew that when you were sent to the hospital because your kidney failed, that this was it.
 I don’t know what it is.
 I have some sort of sixth sense about these things.
 I knew Mom would die when she collapsed from a stroke, and I knew you would die when I heard you were taken to the hospital.

 But you know I had already mourned your death.
 I had already mourned the Dito that was no more decades ago.
 I can’t tell you exactly what day it was, but it happened.
 I cried for a long time.
 I went through all the steps of the grief process, and I let go.
-I lost you, the YOU that everyone loved, the YOU full of life, full of empathy, compassion, and truth.
-I lost the YOU that the cross country team valued, the YOU that your friends cherished, the YOU that our family loved.
-And, the YOU, the surfer, that the ocean embraced.
+I lost you, the YOU everyone loved, the YOU full of life, full of empathy, compassion, and truth.
+I lost the YOU the cross country team valued, the YOU your friends cherished, the YOU our family loved.
+And, the YOU, the surfer, the ocean embraced.

 So, I was not surprised when I got the call.
 I was waiting for it.

 They say you might be in heaven now.
 I don’t believe in heaven or hell.
 You are gone.
 I will never hear your voice again.
 The YOU that was Dito was gone decades ago, and the hope that THAT Dito would re-emerge is now gone forever.
 I am left with memories of you – some incredible and some not so much.
 I am left with putting the pieces of our relationship in the proper places on the puzzle.
 Some don’t seem to fit; they are either too big, too small, or faded.
 Most pieces I will put together when I am by the sea.